Back to the homepage

 Writing ability isn’t the be all end all, the story you are telling is.
 No amount of writing ability will help you if your story is a stinkin' pile o' dung.
 The content has to be good, or why are you doing it in the first place?

-If you have something to say, and that thing is remotely interesting or worth listening to for your Intended Receiver - you'll go far with a handful of best-practices.
+If you have something to say, make it interesting.
+Only you know if that thing is important, or worth listening to for your Intended Receiver.
 Most writers are a mess of bad habits of the worst kind.
 No - it’s not grammar or punctuation.

 One bad habit to break?
 Not letting your writing breathe.
 Don’t write something and put it out the same day.
 If you’re in that bad habit you can improve right now by remembering to get up and walk away.
 Let the damned writing breathe, and come back the following day - or better yet even later.
 Screw the deadline.